 What are the Services Offered by the Project?

-Technical assistance services are in addition to those provided by schools, and other state and local agencies.
-Assistance may include:
+Technical assistance (which can be requested by families of children and youth who are deaf-blind as well as school personnel, and agencies providing services to such children and youth) services are in addition to those provided by schools, and other state and local agencies.
+Assistance may also include:

 Family Specialist - Parents of children or youth with combined vision and hearing loss are available to talk to other families by phone or in person.
 The Family Specialist also creates family mailings, family events and assists with planning parent workshops.